pooya-jahed/rock-paper-scissors/README.md

-# rock-paper-secciors
+# rock-paper-scissors
-some of the future like score and highest win score functionallity  will be add in future
+some of the feature like score and highest win score functionallity  will be add in future